TCC-SocialNetwork/social_framework/README.md

 ----
 # Getting started

-> The SocialFramework is based on Devise, which is a ... that provides the users authentication, for a full documentation to Devise see: https://github.com/plataformatec/devise.
+> The SocialFramework is based on Devise, which is a flexible authentication solution for Rails.
+For a full documentation to Devise see: https://github.com/plataformatec/devise.
 The User class already is implemented in SocialFramework and some changes have been applied, like adding username attribute and the behaviors to relationships betweens users.
 The controllers and views of the Devise also has been changed to add new features.